This report looks at the issues of self-deleting content and privacy via the following sections:

 Probably all of us would rather our IP addresses be screened than not.
-If anything, you might want to show your IP address on certain sites as needed, but there is no reason to standardly stroll around the web with any identifying data exposed.
+If anything, you might want to show your IP address on specific sites as needed, but there is no reason to standardly stroll around the Web with any identifying data exposed.
 Enter the virtual private network, growing in popularity as described below.

 Beyond VPNs, though, many people desire the ability to send a message or photo and know that it will not exist “forever,” the general sense of how long Internet data lasts.